zbrachinara/quicksweeper-doc/src/player.md

 Some examples of mutable events include [TODO]

-Similarly, Each player has access to one set of controls.
+Similarly, Each player has access to one set of transient controls.
 These are:

 * **Directional controls**: The ability to modify their position
 * **Check cell**: The ability to reveal cells
 * **Flag cell**: The ability to flag cells.

+And specific controls may be added based on gamemode.

 ### Property deltas and client/server